Phone Number

 FAQ

-Carpal Tunnel Surgery, also known as carpal tunnel release surgery, is a procedure aimed at alleviating symptoms associated with Carpal Tunnel Syndrome (CTS).
+Carpal Tunnel Procedure, also known as carpal tunnel release Procedure, is a procedure aimed at alleviating symptoms associated with Carpal Tunnel Syndrome (CTS).
 This is achieved by relieving pressure on the median nerve in the wrist, which is the primary cause of CTS.

-Why is Carpal Tunnel Surgery Common Among Office Workers?
+Why is Carpal Tunnel Procedure Common Among Office Workers?

-How Long Does it Take to Recover from Carpal Tunnel Surgery?
+How Long Does it Take to Recover from Carpal Tunnel Procedure?

 The recovery timeline can vary from person to person.
-However, most individuals start to experience relief from symptoms shortly after surgery, with full recovery often occurring within several weeks to a few months.
+However, most individuals start to experience relief from symptoms shortly after Procedure, with full recovery often occurring within several weeks to a few months.

-Are There Any Risks Associated with Carpal Tunnel Surgery?
+Are There Any Risks Associated with Carpal Tunnel Procedure?

-Like any surgical procedure, there are risks associated with carpal tunnel surgery such as infection, bleeding, and potential nerve damage.
-It’s important to discuss these risks with your surgeon prior to the procedure.
-When you visit our Wilmslow clinic, our surgeon will walk you through all the details.
+Like any Treatments procedure, there are risks associated with carpal tunnel Procedure such as Disease, bleeding, and potential nerve damage.
+It’s important to discuss these risks with your Doctor prior to the procedure.
+When you visit our Wilmslow clinic, our Doctor will walk you through all the details.

-Can I Return to Work After Carpal Tunnel Surgery?
+Can I Return to Work After Carpal Tunnel Procedure?

-Yes, you can return to work after carpal tunnel surgery.
+Yes, you can return to work after carpal tunnel Procedure.
 The timeline for returning to work largely depends on the nature of your job and your individual recovery progress.